 what goes around, comes around

 This saying is widely known: it urges us to treat others in a similar fashion as one would like to be treated oneself.
-And, as in most cases concerning proverbs and other hints for good behavior, nobody is really sticking to them.
+And, as in most cases concerning proverbs and other hints for good behaviour, nobody is really sticking to them.

 But there is no smoke without fire…

 Customer loyalty measurements show a negative trend, a downwards spiral, increasing over the years.
-Were in the past one could count on a loyal customer base and employees openly came out for the companies they were employed by, today it’s plain un-cool to show of that you’re from Siemens or likewise.
+Where in the past one could count on a loyal customer base and employees openly came out for the companies they were employed by, today it’s plain un-cool to show of that you’re from Siemens or likewise.
 OK, there are the known exceptions, like apple and various sports brands, but between us: who has a sticker of his employer stuck on his car bumper?
 Yeah, all those reps racing around in lease cars, because they have to!
 (Oh yes, and those apple freaks.)

 And here is the clue, which some brands understand really well: if you treat your customers like you treat yourself, a loyalty can develop which increases turnover and profit.